outdreamer/solver/docs/specific_problem_analysis/ml/queries_to_solve_reality.md

 		- identify useful optimizations of graphs like how 'overlapping causal sequences organized by similar source causes' is a useful way to organize a causal network

+		- identify useful structures like 'similarities' across 'graph sequences' to enable queries like 'identify changes to this variable set (like variable rules involving uncertain structures) that will not change this variable set (like constant/certainty rules such as rules about known errors/limits/optimals)' which applies a perspective of multiple graphs including a 'graph where a subset of variables is possibly connectible' (a graph involving constant/certain rules like rules about what is possible) and connects that graph to a graph sequence with some constant across the sequence (like a 'constant rule set'), or 'interface structures like "limits" of similarities' to enable queries like 'identify a graph sequence where this certain/constant/similar variable set changes (it reaches the limit of the similarity)', and identify other graphs which can be applied to generate other graph intents

 II.
 Queries and Results